pablo14/data-science-live-book/data_preparation/high_cardinality_descriptive_stats.md

 Low representative categories are sometimes errors in data, such as having: `Egypt`, `Eggypt.`, and may give some evidence in bad habbits collecting data and/or possible errors when collecting from the source.

-There is no general rule, just to shrink data, it depends on each case.
+There is no general rule to shrink data, it depends on each case.

 <br>